 Colour up kitchen shelves and cabinetry.
 Vibrant hues will add warmth and personality to a room, especially if your kitchen is part of a larger living space, and you intend to spend a lot of time there.
 Don’t be afraid to include daring accessories in a variety of soft colours and pattern for added wow factor.

-Heritage blue offers a regal tone in a kitchen, and is also a warmer (yet still timeless) alternative to white, black or grey cabinetry.
+Heritage blue offers a regal tone here, and is also a warmer (yet still timeless) alternative to a grey, black or white kitchen.
 Navy blue commands attention, which is why it is best to let this shade shine without too much distraction elsewhere.

-4. Add colour without having to completely change your scheme
+13. Add colour without completely changing your scheme

 Painting the pantry doors in a striking yellow will provide instant gratification on a gloomy day.
 Using white allows an interior to reveal itself and you can always add colour later on.
 Highlight the vibrancy of the yellow with accessories in a similar colourway.

-Grey is still very much the neutral of the moment.
+Grey is still very much the neutral of the moment for painted kitchen ideas.
 It looks smart and crisp paired with white, but can still benefit from a little extra colour with accessories.
-In this kitchen, coloured cabinetry doors provide a point of interest.
+In this grey kitchen, coloured cabinetry doors provide a point of interest.

 If you have a favourite colour, don’t be afraid to use it all over your kitchen.
 Here, a pale grey shade works well across all the storage and housing units because it’s paired with neutral flooring and white walls to really open up the space.
 The warm wood table and coloured chairs add interest in the centre of the room.